swarnaHub/swarnahub.github.io/index.md

 ### Awards

+* Research appreciation award by director of IBM Research India for contributions to Watson Tutor (2018).
 * Manager's choice award at IBM Research - India for research contributions (2018).
 * Best Masters thesis award at IIT Delhi (2017).